 Nobuko Miyamoto (Akiko), Shingo Yamashiro (Kazuo), Nokko (Emi), Juzo Itami (Kenichi Yamamura), Fukumi Kuroda (Asuka), Ichiro Furudate (Taguchi)

 The tv producer Kazuo obtains permission to shoot a show in the home of the late Ichiro Mamiya, a famed artist.
 Kazuo and his crew move into the house and set up the shoot.
-There they uncover a massive dust-covered mural of his wife that Mamiya left behind.
-However, their being there stirs up supernatural forces.
+There they uncover a mural of his wife that Mamiya left behind.
+However, their being in the house stirs up supernatural forces.
 They realise that the house is haunted by the spirit of Mamiya’s late wife cannot find rest because she accidentally set their child alight inside the furnace.

 Japan’s Kiyoshi Kurosawa came to prominence around 2000 for his intensely weird and bafflingly unfathomable horror films.
-Kurosawa’s genre films include the psycho film Guard from the Underground (1992); Cure (1997) about a series of cryptic hypnotism murders; Serpent’s Path (1997) and Eyes of the Spider (1998), a duo of studies in obsessive revenge; the medium thriller Seance (2000); the ghost story Pulse (2001) – his best known film that later underwent an English-language remake, followed by two sequels; Bright Future (2003), a strange film about two frustrated workers and jellyfish amok; Doppelganger (2003) about an overworked man being helped out by a mysterious double; the ghost story/mummy film Loft (2005); the ghost story Retribution (2006); the dreamscape film Real (2013); the ghost story Daguerreotype (2016); and the alien invasion film Before We Vanish (2016) and its tv mini-series follow-up Yocho (Foreboding) (2017).
+Kurosawa’s genre films include the psycho film Guard from the Underground (1992); Cure (1997) about a series of cryptic hypnotism murders; Serpent’s Path (1997) and Eyes of the Spider (1998), a duo of studies in obsessive revenge; the medium thriller Seance (2000); the ghost story Pulse (2001) – his best known film that later underwent an English-language remake, followed by two sequels; Bright Future (2003), a strange film about two frustrated workers and jellyfish amok; Doppelganger (2003) about an overworked man being helped out by a mysterious double; the ghost story/mummy film Loft (2005); the ghost story Retribution (2006); the dreamscape film Real (2013); the ghost story Daguerreotype (2016); and the alien invasion film Before We Vanish (2017) and its follow-ups the mini-series Yocho (Foreboding) (2017) and film Yocho (2017).

 However, there are several scenes that do perk the film up out of the routine.
 One is the scene where the crew handyman (Ichiro Furudate) follows a trail of cloth leading through a door, a dead body falls on him and a shadow pursues him, severing him in two.
 This is followed by the shadow pursuing Fukumi Kuroda through the house, reflected as a giant hand shape on the walls, which causes each of the electric bulbs to pop as it passes them, before she returns to where she came and finds the severed torso of Kuroda crawling after her and collapses back into the wheelchair whereupon the axe propped against the wall falls and splits her head in two.